About Asclera® (polidocanol) Injection | Asclera®

 What should I expect after being treated with Asclera®?

-Following treatment, you’ll need to wear compression stockings day and night for 2 to 3 days, then as needed for the following 2 to 3 weeks.
+Following treatment, you’ll need to wear compression stockings day and night for 2 to 3 days, then for 2 to 3 weeks during the daytime, as directed by your provider.
 Compression stockings are designed to apply pressure to your lower legs, helping to maintain blood flow, and reduce discomfort and swelling.
 Compression helps your legs heal and is necessary to reduce the risk of deep vein thrombosis.

 You should also walk 15 to 20 minutes immediately after treatment and daily for a few days.